sovity/core-edc/.github/ISSUE_TEMPLATE/new-supported-version.md

 - [ ] Update this procedure with new hints after forking an EDC version.
 - [ ] Update the default branch's README with a new entry for this fork.
+- [ ] Open a PR
+  - [ ] Add a message in the PR: `⚠️⚠️ NO SQUASH COMMIT ON THIS ONE PLEASE ⚠️⚠️`.
+This will help during the next migration by keeping roughly 1 commit for 1 change.

+TODO

+Add diffing `verify.yml` with previous version to add the branch triggers.